Substance Abuse and Addiction Treatment Resources in Plano

 Recovery Meetings Near You

-When you’ve completed treatment at a Plano drug rehab center or a Plano alcohol rehab center, you’ll find yourself back at home.
+When you’ve completed treatment at a Plano drug or alcohol rehab center, you’ll find yourself back at home.
 The same old temptations and negative influences may be bothering you, but there’s no need to be or feel alone.
 Recovery meetings give people a safe space to gather and continue on the sobriety journey with others.
 They also teach people new tools to help themselves as they move forward.
 Recovery meetings take place all across the world.
 There are many different types of meeting, the most notable of which are Alcoholics Anonymous, Narcotics Anonymous and Al-Anon or Nar-Anon.

 Alcoholics Anonymous (AA) Meetings